-5.35.
-Requirements on the design of reprocessing facilities to ensure radiation protection are established in Requirement 8 of SSR-4 [1].
+- 5.35.
+Requirements on for the design of reprocessing facilities to ensure radiation protection are established in Requirement 8 of SSR-4 [1]. - 5.36.

-5.36.
 In a reprocessing facility, the static barriers (see paras 5.23 and 5.24) normally protect workers from internal exposure and external exposure.
 The design of such barriers should be specified to ensure their integrity and effectiveness and, where appropriate, to facilitate maintenance.
-The design specifications of such barriers should include, for example, weld specifications, selection of materials, leaktightness (including specifications for seals for electrical and mechanical penetrations) and the ability to withstand seismic loads.

-5.37.
-For items that need to be regularly maintained or accessed (e.g. sampling stations, pumps), consideration should be given to installing them in bulges11 or gloveboxes adjacent to the process cells where they are needed, depending upon the radiation type and level of the material being processed.
+The design specifications of such barriers should include, for example, weld specifications, selection of materials, leaktightness (including specifications for seals for electrical and mechanical penetrations) and the ability to withstand seismic loads. - 5.37.
+For items that need to be regularly maintained or accessed (e.g. sampling stations, pumps), consideration should be given to installing them in bulges or gloveboxes adjacent to the process cells where they are needed, depending uponon the radiation type and level of the material being processed.
 Such an approach will reduce the local inventory of radioactive material and allow for special washing or decontamination features.
-The provision of such features should be balanced against the need to obtain representative samples (e.g. by short sample lines) and the generation of additional waste at decommissioning.

-5.38.
-Where readily dispersible radioactive material is processed and a loss of containment with the potential for contamination and hence internal exposure is a significant risk, gloveboxes are often the preferred design solution.
-Seals on glovebox windows should be capable of being tested for leaktightness in operation and gloves should be replaceable without breaking containment.
+The provision of such features should be balanced against the need to obtain representative samples (e.g. by short sample lines) and the generation of additional waste at decommissioning. - 5.38.
+Where readily dispersible radioactive material is processed and a loss of containment with the potential for contamination, and hence internal exposure, is a significant risk, gloveboxes are often the preferred design solution.
+Seals on glovebox windows should be capable of being tested for leaktightness in operation, and the gloves should be replaceable without breaking containment.
 A negative pressure should be maintained inside the glovebox.
-See also paras 6.108, 6.174 and 9.48 of SSR-4 [1].
+See also paras 6.108, 6.174 and 9.48 of SSR-4 [1]. - 5.39.

-5.39.
 For normal operation of a reprocessing facility, the need for the use of respiratory protective equipment should be minimized through careful design of the static and dynamic containment systems and of devices for the immediate detection of low quantities of airborne radioactive material.
-Respiratory protective equipment should be used during normal operation only as a complementary means of protection in addition to existing barriers (see also paras 9.100-9.101 of SSR-4 [1]).
+Respiratory protective equipment should be used during normal operation only as a complementary means of protection in addition to existing barriers (see also paras 9.100-and 9.101 of SSR-4 [1]).
 Careful consideration should also be given to the need to distinguish airborne naturally occurring radionuclides (e.g. radon) from artificial radionuclides.

-5.40.
-The design of a reprocessing facility is required to include equipment for real time monitoring of airborne radioactive material (see para.
-6.120 of SSR-4 [1]).
-The system design and the location of monitoring points should be chosen with account taken of the following:

-- (a) The most likely locations of workers and areas where radioactive material is likely to be airborne; - (b) Airflows and air movement within the facility; - (c) Evacuation zoning and evacuation routes;

-11 A bulge is typically a shielded, stainless steel, windowless, glovebox type enclosure with mechanically sealed openings to allow for the remote removal of items into a shielded transport container via a shielded docking port.
+&lt;sup>12 A bulge is typically a shielded, stainless steel, windowless, glovebox type enclosure with mechanically sealed openings to allow for the remote removal of items into a shielded transport container via a shielded docking port.